-Caring for and cleaning your jewelry isn’t something to dread, we’ve all been there.
-From that ring you wear everyday that’s looking a little dull (speaking from experience), or that sterling silver necklace that could use some TLC.
+From that ring you wear everyday that’s looking a little dull or that sterling silver necklace that could use some T.L.C, this care guide has all you need to know about caring for your favorite Twyla Dill jewelry.

 Your gold-plated jewelry is finished with a thick layer of gold over nickel-free brass.
 Even though it shouldn't wear down or rub off over time, your jewelry would love to be treated with care!
 When wearing your gold-plated rings, take them off if you plan on doing any hard or rough work to avoid scraping the gold layer off of the ring (same goes for your earrings or bracelets!).
 Gold plated pieces that are well cared for won't tarnish over time and you can enjoy wearing them for years and years, maybe even pass them down in your family!